 Throughout the festival, don’t be surprised if you run into a few Indian classical dancers, Japanese Taiko drummers, Chinese waist drum performers, and hip-hop and J-pop performers.

 The dance of the lion is one of the festival's crown jewels.
-Performed by two people in a large lion costume — adorned with brightly colored fur, glitter and mirrors — the dance is accompanied by a band of cymbals and drums.
+Performed by two members of the Kwan Family in a large lion costume — adorned with brightly colored fur, glitter and mirrors — the dance is accompanied by a band of cymbals and drums.
 The aim is to symbolically scare away evil spirits.
 Better yet, feed it money and you might just score some good luck.

 Spin scooters will be available if you'd like to do an AsiaTown Walking Tour.
 Or you can treat yourself to an intricate henna tattoo; shop unique art and clothing from dozens of vendors; scope a fashion show; and learn the art of cosplay.